 Another tip worth considering for a little photo editing is to tweak the color of your shot.
-You may consider converting some of your shots into Black and White format.
-This has been used for dealing with the scratches, marks, and blotchiness, and it also softens your shots somewhat.
-Babies are soft, cuddly little things and taking the color out in this way accentuates this.
+You may consider converting some of your shots into black-and-white format.
+This has been used for dealing with scratches, marks, and blotchiness, and it also softens your shots somewhat.
+Babies are soft, cuddly little things, and taking the color out in this way accentuates this.

 Thanks for reading the article, hope you found it useful and helpful for you.
-If you have any comment, please drop it in the box below, I will be glad to respond.
+If you have any comments, please drop them in the box below, and I will be glad to respond.

-If you like the site, remember to subscribe, we will inform you in a case of a new post.
+If you like the site, remember to subscribe, we will inform you in the case of a new post.